 The final decision is made by the Dean, who can take action other than that recommended by the A&P Committee.
 Both the A&P Committee’s recommendation and the Dean’s decision are ultimately matters of judgment and are based on the information available at the time of the vote.

-If the decision by the Dean is positive, the recommendation is forwarded to the Provost for his independent review and decision.
+If the decision by the Dean is positive, the recommendation is forwarded to the Provost for her independent review and decision.
 The Provost can obtain additional information to help assess the recommendation.
-He can then make a favorable decision, a negative decision, or remand the case to the department or school for further information or consideration.
+She can then make a favorable decision, a negative decision, or remand the case to the department or school for further information or consideration.

 If the Provost’s view is favorable, the Provost submits the case to the Advisory Board for its review.
 Occasionally, the Advisory Board may request additional information before voting on a recommendation or may table the matter for review by each member of the Board.
 The Advisory Board then makes a positive or negative recommendation to the President.
 The President, who makes the final decision, can choose to accept or not accept the recommendation by the Advisory Board.
 He can make a favorable decision, a negative decision, or remand the case to the department or school for further information or consideration.